 House Spirit Days and Spirit Bursts build community and create an atmosphere of inclusiveness, cooperation, healthy competition, and fun for all students and staff.

-Fox House - named in honour of Canadian hero, Terry Fox.
+Fox House - named in honour of Terry Fox, a Canadian hero.

 Colour: Green Symbol: Earth Values: Integrity and Respect